turingschool/mod-0-curriculum/front-end/functions.md

 //  --> "The sum of 5 and 2 is 7."
 ```

->**Key Point:** Up until now, we've use the `console.log()` statement to see values printed to the console.
+>**Key Point:** Up until now, we've used the `console.log()` statement to see values printed to the console.
 Be careful not to confuse what you see in the console with the return value of the function or method -- these are two different things.
 We use `console.log()` to **see** data in the console, but what we see in the console is **not always** the return value.

 <br>